GongT/km.js/server-tools/gulp-tools/docs/gulp-tools.api.md

 import { TaskFunction } from 'gulp';
 import { TaskFunctionParams } from 'undertaker';
 import _ts from 'typescript';
+import { WatchOptions } from 'gulp';
 import { WriteOptions } from 'gulp-sourcemaps';

 // Warning: (ae-missing-release-tag) "buildTask" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export function buildTask(name: string, title: string, base: string, glob: string, immediate: boolean, buildAction: TaskFunction): IBuildBundle;
+export function buildTask({ name, title, action, base, glob, immediate, ...watchOptions }: IBuildTaskDefine): IBuildBundle;

 // Warning: (ae-missing-release-tag) "createJsonFile" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //